buntine/p-prime-prime/CONTENT.md

 ## P′′, the Grandmother of the Turing Tarpits

-P′′ is a very simple language.
+P′′ is a very simple.
 In fact, it's so simple that it can be confusing.
-Kinda' like those movies that are so bad they loop back around to being good.
-The language consists of only four instructions: `R`, `λ`, `(` and `)`.
+Kinda' like those movies that are so bad they loop back around to being good again.
+The language consists of an alphabet of only four characters: `R`, `λ`, `(` and `)`.
 Böhm defined the syntax rules as follows:

 1. `λ, R ∈ p″`
 2. `q₁, q₂ ∈ p″` implies `q₁q₂ ∈ p″`